Indian School of Business

 In the coming months, Johnson expects to hire an executive director to grow and manage non-degree executive education programs, says Dutta.
 This new director will work with Mannix in Ithaca, as well as in New York City.

-Mannix joined the Johnson faculty in 1999, after teaching previously at the University of Chicago and Columbia University business schools.
+Mannix joined the Johnson faculty in 1999, after teaching previously at the University of Chicago and Columbia Business School business schools.
 From 2005 to 2008, she was the director of the Institute for the Social Sciences at Cornell University, established to promote interdisciplinary research and to increase the university's prominence in the social sciences.
 In 2008-09, she served as Cornell’s vice provost for equity and inclusion.

 Mannix’s research and teaching interests include effective performance in managerial teams, diversity, power and alliances, negotiation and conflict, organizational change and renewal, and the effects of power in diverse teams.
 She received Johnson’s Faculty Research Award in 2008 and the inaugural Globe Award for Excellence in Teaching in Johnson’s EMBA Program in 2001.